 The body mass index (BMI) is not in itself the definitive answer to the question, “how healthy am I”?
 Many people consider BMI to be too simple and not accurate enough, as it only focuses on height and weight.
 This means that two completely different people can have the same BMI, even if one is twice as round as the other.

 Thus, BMI should be used as a starting point.
 BMI can give you a first-hand insight into your state of health, and then you can go to an expert for a more comprehensive answer.
+Until then, you can track your weight changes in tracking apps like DiabTrend - to see how it changes over time.

 Calculating your Body Mass Index is the first step in making sure you reach your ideal weight.
 The next step is to review your diet and adopt a proven strategy for weight loss, such as the Mediterranean diet, which coincidentally is the secret to a long healthy life.